DreamSketcher/XTTS-Studio-AI/README.md

 - Voice cloning from a 10–20 second reference clip
 - Voice library with cached speaker embeddings
 - No limit on text length
-- Automatic RU/EN language switching within a single text
+- Automatic language switching between Russian and English
 - CUDA/CPU auto-detection with a CPU fallback if the graphics card isn't supported

 ### 🖥 Interface
-- 🌗 **Themes:** dark and a soft light ("milk") theme out of the box, plus a built-in **theme constructor** — build your own color scheme, not just toggle presets
+- 🌗 **Themes:** dark and a soft light theme out of the box, plus a built-in **theme constructor** — build your own color scheme, not just toggle presets
 - 🌐 **Two UI languages:** Russian and English (RU/EN), including the AI chat and provider settings
 - 📐 Adaptive toolbar — panels resize with the window
 - ◀ Collapsible left panel that remembers its position